 Abstract.
 Ice shelves play a critical role in the long-term stability of ice sheets through their buttressing effect.
 The underlying bathymetry and cavity thickness are key inputs for modelling future ice sheet evolution.
 However, direct observation of subice shelf bathymetry is time consuming, logistically risky, and in some areas simply not possible.
-Here we use new compilations of airborne and marine gravity, radar depth sounding and swath bathymetry to provide new estimates of sub-ice shelf bathymetry outboard of the rapidly changing West Antarctic Thwaites Glacier, and beneath the adjacent Dotson and Crosson Ice Shelves.
-This region is of especial interest as the low-lying inland reverse slope of the Thwaites Glacier system makes it vulnerable to marine ice sheet instability, with rapid grounding-line retreat observed since 1993 suggesting this process may be underway.
-Our results confirm a major marine channel >800 m deep extends tens of kilometres to the front of Thwaites Glacier, while the adjacent ice shelves are underlain by more complex bathymetry.
-Comparison of our new bathymetry with ice shelf draft reveals that ice shelves formed since 1993 comprise a distinct population where the draft conforms closely to the underlying bathymetry, unlike the older ice shelves which show a more uniform depth of the ice base.
-This indicates that despite rapid basal melting in some areas, these recently floated parts of the ice shelf are not yet in dynamic equilibrium with their retreated grounding line positions and the underlying ocean system, a factor which must be included in future models of this regions evolution.
+Here we use airborne gravity

+- 15 anomaly data to provide new estimates of sub-ice shelf bathymetry outboard of the rapidly changing West Antarctic Thwaites Glacier, and beneath the adjacent Dotson and Crosson Ice Shelves.
+This region is of especial interest as the low-lying inland reverse slope of the Thwaites glacier system makes it vulnerable to marine ice sheet instability, with rapid grounding-line retreat observed since 1993 suggesting this process may be underway.
+Our results confirm a major marine channel >800 m deep extends to the front of Thwaites Glacier, while the adjacent ice shelves are underlain by more complex bathymetry. - 20 Comparison of our new bathymetry with ice shelf draft reveals that ice shelves formed since 1993 comprise a distinct population where the draft conforms closely to the underlying bathymetry, unlike the older ice shelves which show a more uniform depth of the ice base.
+This indicates that despite rapid basal melting in some areas, these "new" ice shelves are not yet in equilibrium with the underlying ocean system.
+We propose qualitative models of how this transient ice-shelf configuration may have developed.

-1 Introduction
+25 1 Introduction

 The Thwaites Glacier system is a globally important region of change in the cryosphere system (Fig. 1a) (Scambos et al., 2017).
-In this region the marine based West Antarctic Ice Sheet comes into direct contact with upwelling modified Circumpolar Deep Water (mCDW) which is warm relative to the typical cool dense shelf water on Antarctic continental shelves (Jenkins et al., 2018).
-This warm water can both erode the buttressing ice shelves, and directly melt the grounded ice, both factors driving dynamic thinning and retreat of glaciers and contributing to rising global sea level (Pritchard et al., 2012).
-The inland reverse slope of the bed beneath Thwaites Glacier and some of the adjacent glaciers means that marine ice sheet instability may occur (Schoof, 2007; Weertman, 1974).
+In this region the marine based West Antarctic Ice Sheet comes into direct contact with upwelling modified Circumpolar Deep Water (mCDW) which is warm relative to the typical cool dense shelf water (Jenkins et al., 2018).
+This warm water can both erode the buttressing ice shelves, and directly melt the grounded ice, both factors driving dynamic thinning and retreat of

+30 glaciers and contributing to rising global sea level (Pritchard et al., 2012).
+The inland reverse slope of the bed beneath Thwaites Glacier and some of the adjacent glaciers means that marine ice sheet instability may occur (Schoof, 2007;Weertman, 1974).

 In this case a feedback is setup where grounding line retreat exposes a progressively larger cross-sectional area of ice, hence more ice fluxes into the ocean leading to further glacial retreat.
-Satellite observations revealing an increase in the velocity of ~100 ma-1 extending ~100 km inland from the Thwaites grounding line and surface draw down of over 1 ma-1 indicate that this region is changing now (Gardner et al., 2018; Milillo et al., 2019).
-It has been argued that dramatic retreat of the grounding lines of Thwaites, Pope, Smith and Kohler glaciers of between 10 and 30 km since 1993 (Fig. 1a) means that ice sheet collapse due to marine ice sheet instability may have begun (Rignot et al., 2014; Milillo et al., 2019; Joughin et al., 2014).
+Satellite observations revealing an increase in the velocity of $\sim$ 100 ma-1 extending $\sim$ 100 km inland from the Thwaites grounding line and surface draw down of over 1 ma-1 indicate that